ThatoneKurdishSE/ThatoneKurdishSE/README.md

 💥  What am I busy with right now?

-   - Currently working on building my personal portfolio using React.js ⚛️ with a Golang backend (mostly seeded data storage 🍪 )!
+   - Currently working on building my personal portfolio using React.js ⚛️!
 My newest bebe 🐣 is my meditation app, 🧘🏽‍♂️ Pema is my multilingual meditation app.
 It is a mobile app 📱 with RoR ⛔️ authentication on the backend + React Native on the frontend.
    - I'm a junior dev at a startup in Boulder, CO!

 💥  Let's be friends!